j-schreiber/js-sf-cli-plugin/README.md

     If omitted, the command analyses all field types, regardless if it is a calculated fields or not.
     If a field is calculated (a formula field), the type shows "formula (return value)".

+  --verbose  Display a table of fields that were ignored during analysis.

+    Depending on the flags that were used (--custom-fields-only, --exclude-formulas) and the existing fields on the sobject,
+    some fields are ignored during analysis.
+For more information on those fields, use this flag.
 ```

 _See code: [src/commands/jsc/maintain/field-usage/analyse.ts](https://github.com/j-schreiber/js-sf-cli-plugin/blob/v0.16.0/src/commands/jsc/maintain/field-usage/analyse.ts)_